 If specialised scaffolds reliably beat generic agents, every dot should sit above the y = x diagonal.

 The subset is 36 pairs where one side is benchmark-specific (SWE-Agent, TAU-bench Tool Calling, Claude Code, CORE-Agent, SAB Self-Debug) and the other is generic (HAL Generalist, HF Open Deep Research, RAG, direct prompting).
-Pairs where both sides are specialised or both generic are excluded; they would not test the question.
+Pairs where both sides are specialised or both generic are excluded; they don't test the question.

 On the benchmarks where the comparison is possible, the harness layer accounts for 30–50% of the score.

-Anthropic builds both Claude (the model) and Claude Code (the agent).
-If integration is a real moat, the same Claude model should beat itself under a third-party wrapper.
-Does it?
+Anthropic builds both Claude and Claude Code.
+If integration is a real moat, the same Claude should beat itself under a third-party harness.
+Anthropic is the only frontier lab whose same-model harness premium is in the public record in a format we can test; the OpenAI and Google equivalents come later.

-CORE-Bench Hard (scientific code reproducibility) is the only public benchmark that runs the same Claude model under both Anthropic's own agent (Claude Code) and a third-party baseline (CORE-Agent).
-HAL has done this for three Claude generations.
-Claude Code wins by 18–36 pp every time.
+CORE-Bench Hard (scientific code reproducibility, 45 tasks) is the public benchmark that runs the same Claude under both Claude Code and a third-party baseline (CORE-Agent).
+HAL has reported this for three Claude generations.
+Claude Code wins by 18–36 pp in all three.

 Harness cost spans $1 to $1,600 per task on HAL.
 If you pay 1,000× more, do you get 1,000× more Δ?